Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: Non-linear chains

-converge to the unique solution of a McKean--Vlasov equation.
-More precisely, we prove the weak convergence of the laws of the re-scaled process to the unique solution of a non-linear martingale, which happens to be the unique solution of the non-linear diffusion.
-Certainly, the natural candidate for a limiting object of the space-time re-scaled non-linear chains $\sNLchainN$ is the solution of the SDE:
+We now consider the non-linear chain $\nlZn$ with $N \ge N_1$.
+Our goal is to prove Theorem~\ref{th:convergence_theorem}; that is, we show that for any $T \ge 0$ the sequence of semimartingales $(\sNLchainN_{[0,T]} : N \ge N_1)$, defined in~\eqref{def:systems} by \( \sNLchainN_t = \nlZn_{\lfloor Nt \rfloor}, \, t \ge 0, \) converges to the unique solution of a McKean--Vlasov equation.
+More precisely, we prove that the laws of these rescaled processes, viewed as probability measures on the Skorokhod space equipped with the $J_1$ topology, converge weakly to the unique solution of a non-linear martingale problem, which coincides with the unique solution of the McKean--Vlasov diffusion~\eqref{eq:MV}.
+By a \emph{solution} of this equation we mean the following.